-FINANCIAL AID FOR U.S. CITIZENS
+Financial Aid for U.S. Citizens

 While the responsibility for educational financing belongs with the student, Simmons College administers the low-interest Stafford loan program and other alternative loan programs that assist U.S. and permanent resident alien students in financing their education.
 At Simmons, financial aid is based on both academic excellence and financial need.
-The Office of the Dean of the School for Health Studies offers assistance in the form of scholarships and assistantships.
+The Office of the Dean of the School of Health Sciences offers assistance in the form of scholarships and assistantships.
 These limited merit awards or assistantships for teaching and research are competitive and are based on merit.
 It is important to understand that no merit award will fully cover tuition.